Fall Date Night Ideas

-While summer nights are fun, I certainly miss the cooler temperatures that autumn has to offer.
+While summer nights are fun, I certainly miss the cooler temperatures that autumn offers.
 Instead of hiding out in the air conditioning during the day, we can be a bit more active.
-This is why fall dates are my favorite!
+So fall dates are my favorite!
 Not only is time for back to school, but it also brings more normalcy to our everyday routine.
 Children are back in school, college classes are back on, and we can get back to planning date nights more frequently!
 Whether you’re a spontaneous type of dater or someone who likes to schedule them ahead of time, here is a list of fun (and hopefully not lame!) date night ideas!

 1. Go painting.
 Book a session at your local BYOB painting studio!
 Or, grab some canvases and paint together at home.
 Maybe your creations will add some color to the walls of your home.

 2. Take a ghost tour.
 Look into a walking ghost tour or some kind of haunted hayride.
 These are cheesy, but they can be scary too!

 3. Go fruit picking.
 Whether it’s apples or blueberries, this is the day date that is too much fun.
 Talk while you pick and go home to use your findings!
 Bake a pie together, blend up some fruit into a smoothie, or learn how to can!

 4. Plan a picnic.
 Pack simple tapas for a sweet picnic in the park.
 Madison has some super cute picnic ideas!